Close Menu

 Meat, Animal Fat, and Vegetables

-But recently some 50,000-year-old petrified Neanderthal feces was found that indicated the opposite.
-The feces provides evidence that the Neanderthals ate a much more varied diet than thought.
+But recently, some 50,000-year-old petrified Neanderthal feces were found that indicated the opposite.
+The feces provide evidence that the Neanderthals ate a much more varied diet than was previously thought.

-The feces was found near an ancient fireplace at El Salt in southern Spain.
-And scientists from MIT and the University of La Laguna in Spain identified the feces as of human origin and began analyzing it.
+The feces were found near an ancient fireplace at El Salt in southern Spain.
+And scientists from MIT and the University of La Laguna in Spain identified the feces as of human origin and began analyzing them.

 The analysis of fossil traces shows markers from both fat and meat in large quantities, which was exactly as expected.
 But the scientists then also found many plant substances.
 And pollen analyses indicate that buds, berries, and nuts were a big part of the Neanderthal menu.